The Home Song Stories

 The Home Song Stories is a 2007 Australian drama film written and directed by Tony Ayres, loosely based on aspects of his life.
 It stars Joan Chen, Joel Lok, Qi Yuwu, Irene Chen, Steven Vidler and Kerry Walker.

 The film premiered at the 57th Berlin International Film Festival on 9 February 2007, and was released in Australia on 23 August 2007, by Dendy Films.
-It was announced as the Australian entry for the Foreign Language Film category of the Oscars, and received a total of nine nominations at the 2007 Inside Film Awards, winning five.
+It was announced as the Australian entry for the Foreign Language Film category of the Oscars, but was not nominated, and received a total of nine nominations at the 2007 Inside Film Awards, winning five.

 Plot

 The film is an autobiographical account of Tony Ayres' life at age eight, however the names have been changed.
 The story is narrated by Darren Yap as an adult Tom typing the story on a computer and reflecting on the story "which defines them, which shapes who they are."
 His mother Rose Hong was a nightclub singer in Hong Kong in 1964, where she met Bill, an Australian sailor, and married him to seek a better life in Australia, taking her daughter May and son Tom.
 An opening montage of scenes shows Rose making several unsuccessful attempts to establish herself with Chinese partners before moving in with Bill again.

 The story begins seven years after their initial migration to Australia, with the family returning to Bill's house in Melbourne.
 Bill's mother, Norma, who is disapproving of the family, has moved in.
 When Bill leaves on a tour of duty, Rose and Norma struggle for control over the house.
 Soon, Rose begins to have an affair with Joe, the son of the local Chinese restaurateur, who is in his twenties.
 He moves in with Rose, who tells Norma he is her aunt's son.
 Rose and her children are eventually kicked out when Norma finds Joe in Rose's room.

 Rose settles in with Joe after renting a place from a Chinese man.
 Their relationship begins to break down, and Rose attempts suicide, however May and Joe discover an affinity for each other which develops into a friendship.
 Rose, believing that May is trying to take Joe away from her, beats her and curses her.
 May, as a result, also attempts suicide and Rose also ends up in despair.
 However, the mother and daughter are reconciled in forgiveness as Rose tells May the story of the difficulties and traumatic experiences in her childhood, where she was forced into a marriage and lost her first two daughters.